U.S. flag

 If you are appealing the amount of your non-economic loss award and you previously submitted medical records as part of your claim, the VCF, at its discretion, may determine that your appeal is not valid if you do not submit additional medical records from the past three years with your appeal request, or a detailed explanation as to why the records are not available.

-Compensation appeals are also not permitted as to replacement services awards, unless one of the following applies: (1) in a deceased claim: the victim had a household member who qualified for a Special Needs Add-On as described in Section 2.4(b), and the VCF did not award the add-on, or (2) in a PI claim: you believe that you qualify for an award under exceptions 1, 2, or 3 as described in Section 2.4(b), and the VCF did not make an award under the applicable exception.
+Compensation appeals are also not permitted as to replacement services awards, unless one of the following applies: (1) in a deceased victim claim: the victim had a household member who qualified for a Special Needs Add-On as described in Section 2.4(b), and the VCF did not award the add-on, or (2) in a PI claim: you believe that you qualify for an award under exceptions 1, 2, or 3 as described in Section 2.4(b), and the VCF did not make an award under the applicable exception.
 If you request an appeal relating to replacement services, we will review your request and decide whether it is valid.

 Filing an appeal vs. amending your claim

 You should not appeal, but should instead amend your claim, if you filed a personal injury claim and are seeking a revised determination based on one or more of the following: (1) new information that was not previously submitted with your claim; (2) information previously requested by the VCF in connection with review of your claim that you did not submit within the response timeframe provided; or (3) your circumstances have changed since receiving your decision letter.
 Section 5 includes more detailed information about amending your claim.
-Note that amendments will not be permitted in deceased claims, except in limited circumstances as described in Section 5.
+Note that amendments will not be permitted in deceased victim claims, except in limited circumstances as described in Section 5.

 For further information concerning when an appeal is appropriate vs. when to amend your claim, see: When to Appeal vs. When to Amend.